NOT EVERYTHING IS SOMEONE ELSE’S FAULT

 One fall day a few years ago, a 9-year old boy named Julian Terry – who was busy being a 9-year old boy – decided to climb a utility pole.
 Why did he want to do this?
 He was a 9-year old boy… What more reason did he need?

 The utility pole was one of those older styles with metal foot pegs that began more than seven feet up the pole, high enough that trespassers (such as young boys) could not reach them.
-Unfortunately, the utility company did not reckon with Julian Terry.
+Unfortunately, the utility company did not reckon with the determination of Julian Terry.
 The intrepid young man climbed a tree next to the pole until he got high enough to reach the iron pegs on a utility pole, then climbed using the pegs and tree branches together.

 Alas, it was an accident looking for a place to happen.
 Julian’s foot slipped off a peg.
 He grabbed a tree branch, which broke beneath him.
 Julian seriously injured his arm on the iron rod that stopped his fall.